Salah-Mahmoud/OnlineRetail-DWH/README.md

 ### Sample Input Data

-Below is a sample of the input data used for the ETL process:

-|Below is a sample of the input data used for the ETL process:

 | FirstName | LastName | Email                    | PhoneNumber         | Address                                               | City         | State   | Country              | ZipCode | PreviousCity   | ProductName        | Category      | Price   | PreviousPrice | PurchaseDate | StoreName                 | StoreLocation                                    | StoreType   | OpeningDate | ManagerName      | PaymentType  | Provider  | PromotionName                         | DiscountPercentage | PromotionType | IsActivePromotion | QuantitySold | TotalSales | DiscountAmount | NetSales |
 |-----------|----------|--------------------------|---------------------|-------------------------------------------------------|--------------|---------|----------------------|---------|----------------|--------------------|---------------|---------|---------------|--------------|--------------------------|-------------------------------------------------|-------------|-------------|------------------|--------------|-----------|----------------------------------------|-------------------|---------------|------------------|--------------|------------|----------------|-----------|